tuadiel6/Reflective-EMF-REST-API/README.md

 | S9 | Delete components with their associated connectors simultaneously | Delete two components along with their associated connector simultaneously by chaining API calls for components and connector to be deleted | .../Architecturemodeling/Component/ArchitectureModel/deleteByAttribute?attributeName=name&attributeValue=ABC .../Architecturemodeling/Connector/ArchitectureModel/deleteByAttribute?attributeName=name&attributeValue=ABC_XYZ .../Architecturemodeling/Component/ArchitectureModel/deleteByAttribute?attributeName=name&attributeValue=XYZ| Components named ABC and XYZ along with their associated connector named ABC XYZ are deleted from the model via web UI simultaneously | Two components along with their associated connector are deleted from the model via web UI simultaneously and the deletion is reflected in the model server

 > [!NOTE]
-> The illustrated figure showcases the result observed when the complete model, named ***ArchitectureModel***, is deleted from the web UI.
-The deletion is reflected in the console, and the corresponding changes are propagated to the server.
+> The depicted diagram demonstrates the result observed when two components labeled, ***ABC***, ***XYZ***, along with their connector ***ABC_XYZ***, are simultaneously deleted from the web UI.
+The deletion is synchronized with the model on server.
+This deletion process proceeds smoothly without encountering validation errors since both components and their connector are removed simultaneously, ensuring that model constraints remain intact.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S9asimultaneous.png" >
-<p align="center"> Fig.10.
-Delete an entire model</p>
+<p align="center"> Fig.9a.
+Two components with their associated connector to be deleted simultaneously(highlighted in red)</p>
 <br>
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S9bsimultaneous.png" >
-<p align="center"> Fig.8.
-Delete a component when a model is invalid</p>
+<p align="center"> Fig.9b.
+After the removal of components with their associated connector</p>

 ## Scenario S10: Delete a model